ansible/community-docs/REVIEW_CHECKLIST.md

 - When suggesting mandatory changes, do it as politely as possible providing documentation references
 - If your suggestion is optional or a matter of personal preferences, please say it explicitly
 - When asking for adding tests or for complex code refactoring, say that the author is welcome to ask for clarifications and help if they need
-- If somebody suggests a good idea, say about it or put a thumbs up
+- If somebody suggests a good idea, mention it or put a thumbs up
 - After merging, thank the author and reviewers for their time and effort

 **Standards and documentation**